icwells/compOncDB/README.md

 	-z, --source	Zoo/institute records to calculate prevalence with; all: use all records, approved (default): used zoos approved for publication, aza: use only AZA member zoos, zoo: use only zoos.

 Returns the cancer rates by species for records matching given search criteria.
 The "--min" flag specifies the minimum number of species required to report cancer rates.

+## Bash Scripts

+### run.sh
+Runs hosting server for the comparative oncology database.
+Since the nginx server redirects to localHost, this is used for local testing and hosting on the server.

+start	Kills running processes and starts new server on port 8080.
+stop	Kills process running on port 8080.
+help	Prints help text and exits.

+### test.sh
+Runs test scripts and functions for compOncDB.
+Usage: ./test.sh {all/fmt/vet/...}

+all			Runs all tests.
+whitebox		Runs white box tests on all files in the src directory (except search directory, which requires mysql credentials).
+blackbox		Runs all black box tests (parse, upload, search, cancerrate, and update).
+parse		Runs parseRecords black box tests.
+cancerrate	Runs cancer rate calculation black box tests (also runs upload test to ensure original test data is present).
+necropsy	Runs necropsy filtering black box tests.
+search		Runs white box tests on database search.
+db			Runs upload, search, update, and delete black box tests.
+fmt			Runs go fmt on all files in src and codb directories.
+vet			Runs go vet on all files in src and codb directories.
+help		Prints help text.